fubark/cosmic/README.md

 ## Future

 After Cosmic, we'll use what we built to start exploring a different way to browse/interact with the web.
+We might also design a new scripting language called XScript.

 ## License